silviaCerby/gitbook/docs/getting_started/cerby_mobile_app/video-how-to-install-and-set-up-the-cerby-mobile-app.md

 ---
-description: This video shows how to install and configure the Cerby mobile app on your iOS or Android phone.
+description: "This video shows how to install and configure the Cerby mobile app on your iOS or Android phone."
 intercom_id: 5621519
 ---